vasilakisfil/Introspected-REST/README.md

 browser-based clients that are drived by real humans, and non-browser, machine based-clients and suggests that the latter should be treated differently._

-As the draft notes the benefits of using such a home document are mutifold:
+As the draft notes the benefits of using such a home document are multifold:
 >
 >   o  Extensibility - Because new server capabilities can be expressed
 >      as link relations, new features can be layered in without